getlantern/flashlight/README.md

 ## flashlight

-Lightweight chained web proxy written in go.
+Lightweight host-spoofing web proxy written in go.

 flashlight runs in one of two modes:

 client - meant to run locally to wherever the browser is running, forwards requests to the server

 server - handles requests from an upstream flashlight client proxy and actually proxies them to the final destination

-Using CloudFlare, flashlight has the ability to masquerade as running on a different domain than it is.
+Using CloudFlare (and other CDNS), flashlight has the ability to masquerade as running on a different domain than it is.
 The client simply specified the "masquerade" flag with a value like "thehackernews.com".  flashlight will then use that masquerade host for the DNS lookup and will also specify it as the ServerName for SNI (though this is not actually necessary on CloudFlare).
 The Host header of the HTTP request will actually contain the correct host (e.g. getiantem.org), which causes CloudFlare to route the request to the correct host.

 Flashlight works for HTTPS requests by man-in-the-middling them.
 Each flashlight client uses its own generated private key and a corresponding self- signed CA certificate.
 It then generates certificates for different domains on the fly, signing these with its CA certificate.
-When flashlight first generates its CA certificate, it installs it into the current user's system trust store as a trusted root CA so that the dynamically generated domain-specific certs are trusted by the browser and other HTTPS clients.
+When flashlight first generates its CA certificate, it installs it into the system trust store as a trusted root CA so that the dynamically generated domain-specific certs are trusted by the browser and other HTTPS clients.
+Doing this typically requires root permissions so to facilitate this, flashlight can be run with the `-install` flag that simply prepares and installs the certificates and then terminates.
+This avoids potentially problems with running a full flashlight with root permissions.

 ### Usage